skywind3000/kcp/README.en.md

 - The enet is a good choice if your game allow 2 second lag.
 - **UDT is a bad idea**.
 It always sink into badly situation of more than serval seconds lag.
 And the recovery is not expected.
 - enet has the problem of lack of doc.
 And it has lots of functions that you may intrest.
-- kcp's doc is chinese.
+- kcp's doc is in both chinese and english.
 Good thing is the function detail which is writen in code is english.
 And you can use asio_kcp which is a good wrap.
 - The kcp is a simple thing.
 You will write more code if you want more feature.
 - UDT has a perfect doc.
 UDT may has more bug than others as I feeling.